maxgallup/know/src/advanced-os/multiprocessing.md

 * attach / detach segment shmid

 ### Message Queues (SysV)
+* Also provide 1. data exchange and 2. synchronized exchange (works on top of shared mem)
 * Wants to reliably send message to another process
 * Sending task will copy message to message queue's memory area
 * Receiving task will copy message from queue into its own memory area